 What is the Absorption Rate?

-In commercial real estate, the absorption rate is a metric used to indicate the pace at which space is “absorbed” in a specific geographic area, and it is often expressed in two different contexts.
+In commercial real estate, the absorption rate is a metric used to indicate the pace at which space is “absorbed” in a specific geographic area.
+Absorption rate is often expressed in two different contexts: lease context and sale context.

 In a sale context, the absorption rate is often expressed as the number of units in a commercial property that are purchased or sold in a given time frame.
 For example, if a developer is constructing a condominium building, they will need to estimate how many units are going to be sold each month to forecast their cash flow.